The minimum standard for academic good standing at Indiana University East is a cumulative grade point average (GPA) of 2.0, or a C average.

-Once academic forgiveness has been granted, the student starts with a recalculated cumulative GPA with no hours and no points from the forgiven period contributing to that GPA.
-The rules of academic probation and suspension will apply based on the recalculated program GPA.
+Once academic forgiveness has been granted, the student starts with a recalculated program GPA with no hours and no points from the forgiven period contributing to that GPA.

 Forgiveness of “X”-ed courses

-Academic forgiveness removes all academic (but not disciplinary) consequences from coursework stemming from the forgiven semesters.
+Academic forgiveness removes all academic (not disciplinary) consequences from coursework stemming from the forgiven semesters.
 The number of credit hours for which the “X” option has been applied will not include those courses for which this option had been exercised, but that have later been forgiven.